Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Queue Indicators

 Enterprise platforms often handle the execution of multiple processes through a queue.
 The computer will be thinking and working on things, but since it can’t talk or show facial expressions, it’s important to show how things are working and moving along for the user to be aware of and understand what’s happening.
-For example, through the course of their workflow, a user might trigger the export of 25 different pdfs of data—each one might then be prepped by the system in the order the request was received.
+For example, through the course of their workflow, a user might trigger the export of 25 different PDFs of data —each one might then be prepped by the system in the order the request was received.
 The system needs to communicate which one is processing, how much time is remaining, if it failed or succeeded, and which ones are next.

 Queues can work in many different ways, so setting the right expectations for the user is something the system needs to communicate clearly.
 A queue could work in sequence, one at a time, or could allow several to run concurrently.
 The processes could also be dependent or independent of each other, and how a failure in the middle of a queue is handled needs to tell the user whether the entire series has come to a screeching halt, or if only a few need to be re-addressed.
 Timing could also vary, and the way the system communicates that a queue is expected to take several minutes should be significantly different from a queue that is expected to work for days at a time.